-Dr Jade Jones, Dr Marion Boberg and Stephanie Pratt were brave enough to work with me to trial a new idea that I had for our Ask the UXperts sessions.
+Dr Jade Jenkins, Dr Marion Boberg and Stephanie Pratt were brave enough to work with me to trial a new idea that I had for our Ask the UXperts sessions.

 The panel format proved to be a huge success.
 It allowed us to cover a broad range of topics and meant that we were able to get through more questions in the hour than is possible with a single guest.

 The broad topic was UX research and we covered everything from selecting the most effective techniques to the emerging role of AI in user research.
 It’s fair to say that we all learned something!